Your Account:

 Explores relationships between food and the environment through the analysis of food consumption and its biological, social, and environmental outcomes including how industrialization influences farming methods, dietary practices, and biocultural diversity.

-ENVS 390: Environmental Justice
+ENVS 390: Special Topics in Environmental Studies

 ENVS 464: Food Politics and the Environment